Springfield Buckeyes

 The Springfield Buckeyes were a minor league baseball team based in Springfield, Ohio.

 From 1928 to 1930, Springfield played as members of the Class B level Central League.
 Springfield won the 1930 Central League championship playing under Springfield native Joe Dunn, who managed the team all three seasons in the league.
 Springfield had a different nickname in each of the three seasons of Central League play, with the 1929 team being known as the "Dunnmen" in reference to their manager.

-From 1928 to 1930, the Springfield teams hosted home minor league games at Eagles Field.
+The Springfield teams hosted home Central League games at Eagles Field, located in Springfield.

 History

 In 1877, minor league play began in Springfield, when the "Springfield Champion City" team played as members of the League Alliance.
 The 1917 Springfield Reapers preceded the Buckeyes in Central League play, ending a tenure in the league, which folded following the 1917 season.
 Joe Dunn managed the Reapers in 1916 and 1917.

-Joe Dunn was a key figure in bringing minor league baseball back to Springfield in 1928.
+Former Springfield Reapers manager Joe Dunn was the key figure in bringing minor league baseball back to Springfield in 1928.
 Without a Springfield-based team since Dunn led the 1917 Springfield Reapers, Dunn and his siblings Charles and Katherine partnered together to form the "Springfield Baseball Club Inc." They hoped to secure a franchise as the Central League was reforming for the 1928 season.
 The three siblings transferred some of the franchise stock to Frank Navin, who was the owner of the Detroit Tigers.
 Dunn had previously worked for Navin while serving as a scout for the Tigers in 1922.
 The club received $5,000 from Navin for the stock in the team, which was used for operating expenses.
 In return Navin received a percentage of the ballpark concessions and held first-refusal rights on any players that the team signed.
 The franchise secured rent at Eagles Field in Springfield for $3,000 for the season and sold the concessions rights to the Jacobs Brothers of Buffalo, New York for $3,000.
 The Springfield team was then established.

 (1909) Joe Dunn, Brooklyn Superbas, baseball card portrait.
 Dunn formed the Springfield team with his siblings and managed the ballclub.

 After the franchise was secured, the Springfield "Buckeyes" resumed minor league play in 1928, when the Central League reformed.
 The Buckeyes became members of the six-team, Class B level Central League.
 The Akron Tyrites, Canton Terriers, Dayton Aviators, Erie Sailors and Fort Wayne Chiefs teams joined Springfield in beginning Central League play on April 25, 1928.
 The Buckeyes were managed by Springfield native Joseph Dunn, who would serve as manager for three seasons.
 The Buckeyes began hosting home minor league games at Eagles Field.

 The Springfield use of the "Buckeyes" nickname corresponds with Ohio history.
 The state is nicknamed as "The Buckeye State," with residents of the state referred to as "buckeyes" as early as the 1840s.
 The buckeye tree (Aesculus glabra) is indigenous to the region and is the state tree of Ohio.